Politics of Tuvalu: The 2015 general election

 The general election was held in Tuvalu on 31 March 2015.
 The state of emergency created by Cyclone Pam resulted in the election being delayed twice.
-The election was originally schedule for 19 March, then after Cyclone Pam caused damage to the islands, the election was rescheduled.
+The election was originally scheduled for 19 March, then after Cyclone Pam caused damage to the islands, the election was rescheduled.

-In the Nukufetau electorate the caretake prime minister, Enele Sopoaga, and the caretaker natural resources minister, Elisala Pita, were not opposed by other candidates.
+In the Nukufetau electorate the caretaker prime minister, Enele Sopoaga, and the caretaker natural resources minister, Elisala Pita, were not opposed by other candidates.
 Namoliki Sualiki, the caretaker minister for home affairs and rural development, was not opposed in the Nukulaelae electorate.
 The other islands had contested ballots.
 The candidates in the constituencies of Niutao and Nui included former members of parliament.
 On Nui Pelenike Isaia and Leneuoti Matusi were not returned to parliament.
 On Nuitao Vete Sakaio, the deputy-prime minister, was not elected; the election was otherwise a good result for the government of Enele Sopoaga.
 Enele Sopoaga was sworn in as prime minister and appointed the ministers to the cabinet on 10 April.